- This event has passed.

 What wood is it and why?
 Seeing and understanding wood in a whole new way.

 Three days over the weekend, September 16-18, 2022 (Friday, Saturday 9.00am-4.00pm, Sunday 11:00 – 4:00)

 MYSTIC, CONN – Did you ever look at a piece of wood and wonder what wood it is?
 And why it looks the way it does?
 Were you ever confused about which wood it is: mahogany, walnut, cherry, or poplar?

 No experience is necessary.
-Class fee of $395.00 includes a hardwood sample kit, 10x loupe, book (Identifying Wood ) and Saturday lunch.
-A 10% discount is offered to students, senior citizens, IWCS members, and prior Fallon & Wilkinson students.
+Class fee includes a hardwood sample kit, 10x loupe, book (Identifying Wood ) and Saturday lunch.
+A discount rate is offered to students, senior citizens, IWCS members, and prior Fallon & Wilkinson students.
 Class size is limited to 15 students.
 This class will fill quickly, so sign up soon.

-Read this BLOG about one of our past Wood Identification Workshops.
+Read this review on our Videos page about one of our past Wood Identification Workshops.

 Please contact us if you have trouble signing up online.